brightears/bmasia-social-hub/backend/product_info.md

 # Soundtrack Your Brand — Licensing & Availability

 ## Licensing Model (Summary)
-- Soundtrack provides licenses for most rights needed to stream and cache background music from record labels and music publishers.
+- Soundtrack provides **reproduction rights** (copyrights) for streaming and caching background music from record labels and music publishers.
-- In many countries, **public performance rights** for playing music in a business are handled by a local collection society (PRO) and may need to be obtained by the venue.
+- **Public performance rights** are handled differently by country:
   - **US & Canada**: Public performance is covered through Soundtrack's agreements for typical background‑music use.
 Extra activities (live music, DJs, karaoke, ticketed events) may require additional licensing.
   - **UK, Australia, New Zealand**: A separate public performance license from the local PRO is required for venues.
+  - **Thailand**: Venues need to obtain a license from MPC Thailand for public performance rights.
-- **Elsewhere**: Requirements vary.
-As a rule of thumb, assume the venue needs a local public performance license unless explicitly covered.
+  - **Other countries**: Most require a local public performance license from their PRO/collecting society.
+- **Important**: While Soundtrack includes reproduction rights, most venues outside US/Canada will still need to pay their local PRO for public performance rights.

 ## Where Soundtrack Is Available (by region)